Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Further Directions

-\subsection{Hybrid analytical–numerical optimization}
+\subsection{Hybrid analytical--numerical optimization}

-The improved performance of our analytical methods discussed in Sec.~\ref{sec:state_prep} stems from explicitly exploiting the underlying algebraic structure of the control Hamiltonians, which allows us to systematically cancel leading-order error terms while preserving a compact and interpretable pulse structure.
-In contrast, numerically optimized controls often operate in a high-dimensional parameter space without direct access to such a structure, which can limit scalability outside the optimization regime.
-We expect that combining our analytically motivated constructions with targeted numerical refinement—e.g., to fine-tune pulse amplitudes—could further improve performance, and we view this as a promising direction for future work.
+The improved performance of our analytical methods stems from explicitly exploiting the algebraic structure of the control Hamiltonians, which allows systematic cancellation of leading-order error terms while preserving a compact and interpretable pulse structure.
+One interesting direction is to use our pulse sequences as a seed for numerical optimization methods.
+This might allow us to mitigate the effect of spurious error sources, for example oscillator non-linearity or finite ancilla lifetime.